AdobeDocs/dynamic-media-classic.es-ES/help/quick-start-image-sets.md

 >[!NOTE]
 >
->Este paso no es necesario si ha seleccionado** Publicar después de guardar** (predeterminado) en el momento de crear y guardar el conjunto de imágenes.
+>Este paso no es necesario si seleccionó **Publicar después de guardar ** (predeterminado) en el momento en que creó y guardó el conjunto de imágenes.

 Click the Mark for Publish icon to the left of its name in the Browse Panel.
 Then, click **Publish**.
 On the Publish screen, click **Start Publish**.